-We hope that local government leaders will find this report of interest as local budgets are developed and approved.
+We hope that local government leaders will find this report of interest as local budgets - now and in the future - are developed and approved.
 There is nothing in this report that is meant to influence any specific legislation.
 It is presented to provide guidance to those who make public tax policy in the cities and towns of Virginia.

-Michael W. Thompson, Chairman and President Thomas Jefferson Institute for Public Policy November 2016
+Michael W. Thompson, Chairman and President Thomas Jefferson Institute for Public Policy January 2018

-Miles Thousans
+Miles Thousand